How to Plant and Grow Fruiting Pear Trees

 A close up horizontal image of a hand from the bottom of the frame grasping a pear growing on a tree, ready to harvest pictured on a soft focus background.

-They may have begun to be a tad more colorful, yellow or red according to the variety, but they should be firm.
+They may have begun to be a tad more colorful, yellow or red depending on the variety, but they should be firm.

-If they are soft on the tree, you can be 100 percent certain that they’re rotten at the core.
+If they are soft on the tree, you can be certain that they’re rotten at the core.
 And if you pick them too soon, they’ll shrivel in storage.
-Not very forgiving, these pears.

 Once you’ve picked them, they’ll ripen at room temperature.
 This usually takes about four or five days, but check them once a day.